 Back then in Bushehr, there weren’t any big supermarkets or grocery stores.
-There was some local small shops or sellers on the sidewalks to sell vegetables, fruits, meat, poultry, baked goods, etc. It was common for maids to do all the grocery shopping.
+There were some local small shops or sellers on the sidewalks to sell vegetables, fruits, meat, poultry, baked goods, etc. It was common for maids to do all the grocery shopping.
 Therefore, my mother never went out to buy produce.

-However, Once a week my mother drove us to downtown Bushehr.
+However, once a week my mother drove us to downtown Bushehr.
 We went to the bazaar to purchase personal needs or just to have fun.
 Bushehr is located south of Iran and has a desert climate.
 Its coastline is more than 700 kilometers in the Persian Gulf and is known for its old architecture.

-He bent and picked up what he could and in the moment that I was going to say “It’s alright, I will ask my mother to buy you another one,” he had already devoured the ice-cream with mud all over it.
+He bent and picked up what he could and at the moment that I was going to say “It’s alright, I will ask my mother to buy you another one,” he had already devoured the ice-cream with mud all over it.

-In that moment I felt so sad for him and burst into tears.
+At that moment I felt so sad for him and burst into tears.
 My crying got my mother’s attention and I told her what had happened.
 She smiled at me, showing me she was proud of me and handed her untouched ice-cream to the boy and said, “Here you go my son.”
 She then proceeded to get two more ice-cream cones for me and her.

-That was a friendship with a boy who I never said word to nor knew his name, but would never forget for the rest of my life.
+That was a friendship with a boy who I never said a word to nor knew his name, but would never forget for the rest of my life.

 You can purchase my book “Climbing Over Grit” Winner of “Canada Book Award” at;